jthegedus/awesome-firebase/README.md

 ## CLI & Editor

-- 🔧 [Firebase Tools][cli-editor-1] - The Firebase Command Line Tools.
+- 🔧 [Firebase Tools][fb-tools] - The Firebase Command Line Tools.
-- 🔧 [Firebase CI][cli-editor-2] - Simplified Firebase interaction for continuous integration.
+- 🔧 [Firebase CI][fb-ci] - Simplified Firebase interaction for continuous integration.
-- 🔧 [VSFire][cli-editor-3] - VSCode extension for syntax highlighting & code completions with Firestore security rules & indexes.
+- 🔧 [VSFire][vsfire] - VSCode extension for syntax highlighting & code completions with Firestore security rules & indexes.
-- 🔧 [Firebase Firestore Snippets][cli-editor-4] - Contains the snippet for both Firebase and Firestore in VS Code editor.
+- 🔧 [Firebase Firestore Snippets][fb-firestore-snippets] - Contains the snippet for both Firebase and Firestore in VS Code editor.
-- 🔧 [Fuego][cli-editor-5] - Firestore client CLI supporting document add/update/query with filtering and pagination.
+- 🔧 [Fuego][fuego] - Firestore client CLI supporting document add/update/query with filtering and pagination.
-- 🔧 [Firestore Rules Generator][cli-editor-6] - Official (but experimental) Firebase Rules Generator for Cloud Firestore based on Google's Protocol Buffer format.
+- 🔧 [Firestore Rules Generator][firestore-rules-gen] - Official (but experimental) Firebase Rules Generator for Cloud Firestore based on Google's Protocol Buffer format.
 - 🔧 [Firepit][firepit] - Firepit is a standalone, portable version of the Firebase CLI which has no depedencies (including Node.js).

 ## Other